Floorp-Projects/Floorp/toolkit/components/telemetry/docs/preferences.rst

   * Telemetry is always enabled and recording *base* data.
   * Telemetry will send additional ``main`` pings.

-``toolkit.telemetry.unifiedIsOptIn``

-  When true, we enable the Telemetry system only for people that opted into Telemetry, even if unified Telemetry is enabled.
-  Defaults to false & requires a restart.

-``toolkit.telemetry.optoutSample``

-  When true, we enable Telemetry opt-out for a sample of users when ``.unified`` and ``unifiedIsOptIn`` are on.
-  Defaults to false.

 ``toolkit.telemetry.enabled``

   If ``unified`` is off, this controls whether the Telemetry module is enabled.